remohammadi/docker-mail/README.md

 # docker-mail
 Simple [postfix-based][postfix] *mail transfer agent* docker image.
 Reasonable default configuration is included, but there is also room for customization.

 Configured according to [this digitalocean tutorial][digitalocean1].
-You can use `mail-conf-volume` to customize dovecot settings.
-Include the extra settings in `mail-conf-volume/dovecot-extra.conf`, and pass the volume `mail-conf-volume` to the container.
-See `mail-conf-volume/dovecot-extra.conf.passwd-file-sample` as an example.
+You can use `/data/initial-configs` to customize dovecot settings.
+Include the extra settings in `/data/initial-configs/dovecot-extra.conf`, and pass the volume `/data` to the container.
+See `/data/initial-configs/dovecot-extra.conf.passwd-file-sample` as an example.

 [postfix]: "http://en.wikipedia.org/wiki/Postfix_(software)"
 [digitalocean1]: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-postfix-e-mail-server-with-dovecot